-Khloe Kardashian Told She Looks ‘Creepy’ And Lamar Odom Reconciliation Rumors
+Khloe Kardashian Told She Looks ‘Creepy,’ And Lamar Odom Reconciliation Rumors

 “What did do you to your face???” said one more Instagram follower.

 This is not the first time Khloe Kardashian has been criticized for her looks.
-Khloe Kardashian has struggled with her weight a lot and there was a time when she was forty pounds heavier than she is now.
+Khloe Kardashian has struggled with her weight a lot and there was a time when she was 40 pounds heavier than she is now.
 Several people have alleged she’s had surgery on her face and elsewhere.
 However, Khloe denies having surgery.
 The Keeping Up with the Kardashians star says she is not against surgery.
 She has often talked against the media for calling her as fat and skinny all at the same time.

 “I need to remember the date today!!
 Never would I have ever thought I would be in the media for being ‘too skinny.’
 What on earth?!?!
 First I’m too fat and now I’m too skinny.
-I love this game!!”, the Inquisitr had reported.
+I love this game!!” the Inquisitr had reported.

 She says she is not against plastic surgery, but would rather employ other means before she goes for it.